Harry Enfield & Chums: Smashie and Nicey

-Out-of-date Fab FM DJs Dave Nice and Mike Smash, a thinly veiled parody of some older Radio 1 DJs of the time.
-It is believed that the characters were based primarily on Mike Read, Simon Bates and Tony Blackburn, though other then-current DJs such as Alan Freeman were also believed to have influenced the writers.
-Each skit would feature the pair's love of "You Ain't Seen Nothing Yet" by Bachman–Turner Overdrive, seemingly the only record they ever played, although they were shown playing other records at the introduction of several sketches.
-The pair would also try to outdo each other with deliberate mentions of "charidee" (charity) work for which the pair would ostensibly claim to be keeping "hush-hush".
-The sketch was dropped when the show became Harry Enfield & Chums, although the characters returned in other programmes, including the hour-long special "End of an Era", a "career" retrospective inspired by the upheavals at Radio 1 in 1993 under new controller Matthew Bannister.
-The two, particularly Smashie, briefly appeared in a series of TV commercials for Fab ice-cream lollies.
+Dave Nice and Mike Smash (Enfield and Whitehouse respectively) are two veteran DJs for the fictional radio station "Fab FM" (a parody of early 1990s BBC Radio 1), whose on-air rapport consists almost entirely of insipid observations, corny jokes, and gratuitous references to their charity work (which they pronounce as "charidee").
+Their musical tastes are also hopelessly outdated, with every sketch ending with Nicey playing "You Ain't Seen Nothing Yet" by Bachman-Turner Overdrive, usually accompanied by a bad pun on the band's name.
+The characters were broadly based on Radio 1 DJs of the time, such as Mike Read, Simon Bates, and Tony Blackburn, who were perceived as being out of touch with younger audiences.

+At the end of the second series, Smashie and Nicey are demoted from their morning show to a graveyard slot on "Radio Quiet", which was then followed by the two being sacked in an hour-long 1994 special Smashie and Nicey: The End of an Era.
+The characters did not return for Harry Enfield & Chums, but Enfield and Whitehouse reprised the roles in a series of adverts for Fab ice lollies, a special edition of Pick of the Pops on BBC Radio 2 in 2007, and stage shows.
+Whitehouse also reprised the character of Smashie for a Christmas playlist on UKTV Gold.

 Tim Nice-but-Dim Esq.

-An upper-class twit who is usually being ripped off by one of his "jolly nice" chums from his prep or public school days.
+An upper-class twit (Enfield) who is usually being ripped off by one of his "jolly nice" chums from his prep or public school days.
 He is an exaggerated version of "posh" yet pleasant and stupid people that Enfield knew.
 He is a fictional Old Ardinian (an alumnus of Ardingly College) with an eccentric public school-influenced dress sense involving jeans and a blazer worn over a striped rugby shirt.
 The character was initially created by Ian Hislop and Nick Newman, who are both Old Ardinians.
 They wrote the character as an antidote to contemporary portrayals of ex-public schoolboys as sharp-minded, high-achieving young men, and instead chose to base the character on former school contemporaries who had "plenty of money and good manners" but were "light of intellect".
 Tim's catchphrase is "What an absolutely, thoroughly, bloody nice bloke!"
 A notable scene was him going to a school reunion at the wrong school.

 The character appeared in TV adverts promoting British meat in the late 1990s and early 2000s.
 The adverts were pulled because of the 2001 foot-and-mouth crisis.
 The character returned as Tim Nice-But-Balding in the third series of Harry & Paul, episode four, in a Dragon's Den parody sketch.
-He represents a city banker and it is revealed that Adam Jarvis is his brother.
+He represents a city banker, and it is revealed that Adam Jarvis is his brother.
 Tim has many things in common with Prince Charles and was briefly engaged to a woman with a similar personality who has a strong resemblance to Diana Windsor.
 However, neither character was meant to be a direct parody.